cpressey/LCF-style-ND/README.md

 It then proceeds to tie them together with some Python-like pseudo-code, and concludes with a handful of further interesting observations.

-This repository contains only pseudo-code; for implementations of these ideas in real programming languages, look at projects hosted in other repositories, such as [**Philomath**](https://github.com/catseye/philomath) (in ANSI C).
+This article contains only pseudo-code; for implementations of these ideas in real programming languages, have a look at projects such as [**Philomath**](https://github.com/catseye/philomath) (in ANSI C).

 ### Table of Contents